jkav77/fhenom/README.md

 # FHEnom
-FHEnom is a phenomenal fully homomorphic encryption machine learning library, designed to simplify tools for building securing machine learning and synthetic data generation models.
-This library is based on OpenFHE.
+FHEnom is a phenomenal fully homomorphic encryption machine learning library based on OpenFHE.
+FHEnom is designed to simplify building secure machine learning and synthetic data generation models.

 > [!WARNING]
 > This library is still in development.
 It is full of bugs and incomplete features.
+Use at your own risk.

 # Getting Started